 Advanced Troubleshooting for Roku Remote Connection Issues

-If the basic pairing methods haven’t resolved your issue, it’s time to dig a little deeper.
-When I first started troubleshooting tech, I learned that sometimes a simple reset can fix a multitude of sins.
-Roku devices are no different.
+If the basic pairing methods have not resolved your issue, it’s time to dig a little deeper.
+A simple reset can resolve many software glitches.

 1. Reset Your Roku Device:

-A factory reset can clear out software glitches that might be preventing the remote from connecting.
-Note that this will erase all your settings and apps, requiring you to set up your Roku again.
-To perform a factory reset:
+A factory reset can clear out software glitches that might be preventing your remote from connecting.
+This process will erase all your settings and downloaded channels, so you will need to set up your Roku device again from scratch.

 - Select System.